DO DOGS LIKE CUDDLING? IT MAY NOT BE A MUTUALLY PLEASANT EXPERIENCE. LEARN MORE ABOUT CUDDLING DOGS AND HOW TO READ THEIR BODY LANGUAGE!

 We are crazy about dogs!
 They’re the best!
 So warm, soft, and adorable,...it is a natural impulse to want to pick them up and squeeze them, covering them in kisses.
-We get it!
+Cuddling dogs is the best - we get it!
 But is it a good idea?
+Do dogs like cuddling?
 We are going to offer some evidence that while not popular, is essential to know.

 Let’s think about this from the dog’s point of view: to them, you are a very strange breed of dog that walks around on two legs.
 The two of you don't always speak the same language, but there is general good will, affection, and a bond.
 If the dog could speak verbally, it might be able to let you know of their preferences.
 So instead, they attempt to let you know in their own language, non-verbally and with their body language.

-Here are some of the signs of discomfort that puppy may display when you hug them:
+Here are some of the signs of discomfort that may be displayed when cuddling dogs:

 - Tail tucking